 Thailand is a popular tourist destination with a number of picturesque locations, so it’s not a surprise that a number of foreign films have been shot in the country.
 These are some of the notable movies that have been shot on location in Thailand.

 Over many years, a number of films have been shot all around Thailand.
 The Wikipedia page that lists these movies goes all the way back to the 1920s, beginning with a film that was shot with a Thai cast but unfortunately has been lost to time.
 As the years went on, films like The Man with the Golden Gun and The Hangover would be shot in the country, bringing some of Thailand’s picturesque locations to global recognition.
-These are some of the popular films shot in Thailand.

 Foreign movies shot in Thailand